-The study population included 2010 subjects over the age of 44, with 440 (22%) participants who reported significant frequent knee and/or hip pain (NHANES pain).
-There were no differences in age (median 56, IQR: 50,64); sex (54% female) or BMI(27.7), or history of diabetes/cardiac problems between the group with and without OA pain.
+Results: The study population included 2010 subjects over the age of 44, with 440 (22%) participants who reported significant frequent knee or hip pain (NHANES pain).
+There were no differences in age (median 56, IQR: 50,64); sex (54% female) or BMI (27.7), or history of diabetes/cardiac problems between the group with and without OA pain.
 Those affected by lower limb OA pain were more likely to have hypertension (12.7 vs 9.3%, p=0.036).
-Furthermore, there was no difference in running frequency, with >80% of responders running 2-3 or 4-6 times a week, or favorite distance (74% between 5 and 10 km).
-15.2% of participants with significant knee and/or hip pain reported regular use of NSAIDs vs only 5% of those without the OA pain.
-The logistic regression model revealed a significant increase in NSAIDs use after adjusting for baseline characteristics, comorbidities and other medication use with OR of 3.05 and 95% conf.
+Furthermore, there was no difference in running frequency, with >80% of responders running 2-3 or 4-6 times a week, or favourite distance run (74% between 5 and 10 km).
+15.2% of participants with significant knee and hip pain reported regular use of NSAIDs vs only 5% of those without the OA pain.
+The logistic regression model showed a significant increase in NSAIDs use after correcting for baseline characteristics, comorbidities and other medication use with OR of 3.05 and 95% conf.
 Interval 2.16-4.3.

-Conclusions

-Over 20% of middle-aged and elderly runners report significant and frequent knee and/or hip pain.
-There is no evidence they pace their running activities; however, they report three times higher use of NSAID drug; There were no other significant differences between those groups apart from the higher rates of hypertension in a group affected by significant and frequent knee and/or hip pain.
+Conclusions: Over 20% of middle-aged and elderly runners report significant and frequent knee and hip pain.
+Apart from the higher rates of hypertension, they report three times higher use of NSAID drugs; running distance and frequency was not different between those groups.